 San Francisco is a great place to live and also to visit if you are planning a beach vacation in California.
-The gorgeous Bay area provides incredible areas of coastal beaches along with stunning vistas of world-class landmarks where various activities can be done.
+The gorgeous Bay Area provides incredible coastal beaches along with stunning vistas of world-class landmarks where various activities can be done.
 Good news that you don’t need to leave your furry friends at home since there are many dog-friendly beaches in San Francisco!
-Here are 10 that are especially noteworthy areas where you can take your pets on a day out.
+Here are 10 that are especially noteworthy where you can take your pets on a day out.

 Crissy Field Beach

 Crissy Field Beach lies in the Golden Gate National Recreation Area.
 The park itself includes a big marsh, many trails classified as multiple-use, and a popular, wide beach.
 If you bring your dogs, you can allow them off the leash so long as they remain under voice control.

 The Crissy Marsh section of the park will be interesting to you and your four-legged friend.
 This bird watching lagoon has been restored in past years when the National Park Service took over the property.
 Other amenities that make this park special are various historical sites, picnic tables, a pier, the lighthouse, and a cafe.

 Fort Funston Beach